 It’s been 5 weeks now since I ended my school term lessons, so in this part of the world, we are fully into our summer routines.
 Some of you are just barely getting started, and perhaps for some, your summer start is yet to come.

-As you know, it always takes a couple of weeks to kind of reset and settle our brains and routines into a new groove, so I thought this was the perfect time to share with you a fun reflection of what’s clicking and what’s feeling clunky in the life of this piano teacher this season.
+As you know, it always takes a couple of weeks to kind of reset and settle our brains and routines into a new groove, so I thought this was the perfect time to share with you a fun reflection of what’s working and what’s not in the life of this piano teacher this season.

 I’m Amy Chaplin, and this is The Piano Pantry Podcast, where we talk about all things studio-teacher life related, from organizing your studio to getting dinner on the table and all that comes between.
 While not a star-struck type of person, if I had to compare what we do here to famous people, consider me a cross between Ina Garten, Marie Condo, The Lazy Genius, and your favorite piano teacher.

-OK, I have six things that are clicking and working for me in this season and three that are not.
+OK, I have six things that are working me in this season and three that are not.
 First up is the good stuff.

 This summer, I wanted to focus my students’ lesson time on playing chord charts.
 One book that has been a go-to for years is the Way Cool Keyboarding Books 1 and 2 by Will Bailey from Pedagogy in Motion.

 Not only are they a good tool for introducing chord charts, but they include pieces that my tweens/teens seem to especially enjoy when they’re in burnout mode and just need something light to get them through.
-The pieces are fairly easy reading, are flowing and cool-sounding.
+The pieces are fairly easy reading, are flowing and to them, usually that means cool-sounding.
 I don’t think I’ve ever had a student who didn’t enjoy playing from these books.

 Next up is using the Starred Inbox settings in Gmail.
-While I’ve played around with a few of the different Inbox types in Gmail, like Unread First or the Default with no categories which just puts everything in one inbox in date order, the starred first option has really made a big difference in helping me keep emails that need attention toward the top.
+While I’ve played around with a few of the different Inbox types in Gmail, like Unread First or the Default with no categories, which just puts everything in one inbox in date order, the starred first option has really made a big difference in helping me keep emails that need attention toward the top.
 Selecting the star will keep them at the top and put everything else below in your inbox.
+So it kind of creates groupings in your inbox without it being a separate tab.
 Find this setting under Settings > Inbox > Inbox Type

-The third thing that’s been clicking for me in this season is watching Barber Reels on social media, like hair barbers.
+The third thing that’s working for me in this season is watching Barber Reels on social media, like hair barbers.
 Have you seen these?
 They chat with the client and hear what they’re looking for, and then tell them what they think they need, and then ask how much they’ll tip if they love it.
 Then you see the before, during, and after photo transformation.
 I’m not big on watching reels like my husband on social media, but these have definitely caught my interest in recent weeks.
-My only question is do they then teach them how to style it on their own so it will look as good when they do it themselves.
+My only question is, do they then teach them how to style it on their own so it will look as good when the hairstyles did it the first time?

 The fourth thing that I’ve been enjoying this season is skirts and dresses.
 I’ve been making an effort to wear them more, but like anything, it just takes the right fit to feel comfortable in them.
-Also, I can’t do them without wearing Spanx invisible lightweight shorts, though, not for the body shaping – I can’t stand those kidn – but just to keep the legs from rubbing.
-I’m not one who’s lucky to not have the leg rug.
-If you know, you know!
-LOL
+Also, I can’t do them without wearing those invisible lightweight shorts underneath, though, not for the body shaping – I can’t stand those kinds – but just to keep the legs from rubbing.
+I’m not one who’s lucky to not have the leg rug and ladies, if you know, you know!
+LOL The ones I like are Jockey Skimmies Seam-free Ultralight Slip shorts.
+Of course I will put a link to that in the show notes as well.

 By the way…